 Cost Considerations Will Also Come into Play When Making the Decision.

-An oxy-Gasoline cutting outfit will cost less with long life replacement cutting tips costing between $10 and $20.
-There also is the ongoing cost associated with refilling the oxygen cylinders and gasoline.
+An oxy-Gasoline cutting outfit will cost less with long life replacement cutting tips costing between $13 and $24.
+There also is the ongoing cost associated with refilling the oxygen cylinders and the purchase of either gasoline or Diesel.

 Consider the Uses, Benefits

-Both systems have their place in most metal-processing applications, and many operations will benefit from having both systems in their arsenal.
+Both systems have their place in most metal-processing applications, and some operations will benefit from having both systems in their arsenal.